Mayhema/expense-tracker/src/tests/FINAL-DARK-MODE-STATUS.md

 ### 6. **Chart Text Readability When Switching Modes**

-**Issue:** "the texts in the charts both in dark and regular mode looks greate, but if go to one mode and the go back again, the text will look unreadble (like to gray or something) until ill refresh the hole page"
+**Issue:** "the texts in the charts both in dark and regular mode looks grate, but if go to one mode and the go back again, the text will look unreadable (like to gray or something) until ill refresh the hole page"
 **Fix Applied:** Added persistence fixes in `charts.css`

 ```css